 Should You Feed or Starve a Fever?

-Fevers rapidly deplete vitamin A so be sure to give your child drops of cod liver oil under the tongue while the fever is running its course.
+Fevers rapidly deplete vitamin A so be sure to give your child drops of high vitamin cod liver oil under the tongue while the fever is running its course.

 Fever Baths or Infrared Saunas To Hasten Healing